Soc0111/SOC---Roadmap-Labs/(SIEM)-Wazuh-and-Suricata/Investigating-Network-Anomalies-using-Suricata-IDS/README.md

-# 🕵️‍♂️ Case 18: Investigating Network Anomalies using Suricata IDS
+# 🕵️‍♂️ Case: Investigating Network Anomalies using Suricata IDS

 ## 🛡️ Project Overview
 In this lab, I performed the deployment and configuration of **Suricata** — a high-performance Network Intrusion Detection and Prevention System (IDS/IPS).
 The primary objective was to configure the engine for real-time monitoring on a specific network interface, analyze incoming traffic for anomalies, and interpret the generated security events.